 Papa John’s

 Founded in 1984, Papa John’s has become a formidable name in the American pizza arena and currently ranks as the fourth-leading delivery chain in the country.
 Although the company’s roots are in the United States, its operations are not confined to national borders.
-It has successfully extended its culinary services to 49 countries worldwide, cementing its place as the third-most important pizza delivery company.
+It has successfully expanded its culinary services to 49 countries worldwide, cementing its place as the third-largest pizza delivery company.

 Papa John’s chose a wordmark that combines simplicity and whimsy.
 The glowing red hue is eye-catching and symbolizes the passion and warmth closely associated with the brand’s values.
 The font is executed skillfully, giving the impression that the letters playfully protrude from the surface.
 This clever design makes the brand instantly recognizable and gives it the zest and enthusiasm of Papa John’s restaurants.